Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 The settings do not use a stop loss to increase the likelihood of success.

-RSI uses the close to calculate the value, and you should remember to use only the daily charts.
+RSI uses the close price to calculate the value and remember to use only the daily charts.

 I have not tested the strategy in an intraday timeframe to focus on the higher time frame.